86Box/86Box/tests/README.md

 Build `fdc_read_id_tests` with `BUILD_TESTING=ON`, then run `ctest --test-dir build --output-on-failure -R '^FdcReadId\.'`.

 The tests use the real FDC/FDD/IMG/D86F path to check immediate missing-head errors and normal bitstream Read ID completion in DMA and non-DMA modes.
 They adapt host timers, interrupts and file services; Read ID has no DMA payload, so this is not a DMA-transfer test.
-The fixture follows the C-in-C++ device-test convention and uses POSIX temporary-directory helpers.
+The fixture includes FDC/FDD as C-in-C++ for private device access, compiles IMG/D86F/FIFO/CRC as C, and uses portable filesystem temporary directories.

 # Raw floppy images

 Build `img_track_tests` with `BUILD_TESTING=ON`, then run `ctest --test-dir build --output-on-failure -R '^ImgTrack\.'`.

 The tests check consecutive 40-cylinder image placement in ordinary 3.5-inch 720KB/1.44MB drives, preserved 5.25-inch double stepping, physical-cylinder reload after formatting, and invalid-track/sector isolation.
 Both flux and turbo paths use real FDC/FDD/IMG/D86F code, with an in-memory DMA transport and host-service adapters.
 Backing-file comparisons verify formatted contents and unchanged neighboring sectors.
-The fixture follows the C-in-C++ device-test convention and uses POSIX temporary-directory helpers; it does not emulate a complete machine or physical floppy hardware.
+The fixture includes FDC/FDD as C-in-C++ for private device access, compiles IMG/D86F/FIFO/CRC as C, and uses portable filesystem temporary directories; it does not emulate a complete machine or physical floppy hardware.

 The generic raw-image path does not enable machine-specific skipped-track layouts.
 A 360KB image alone is not an opt-in to double stepping on 3.5-inch hardware.